phucnt-zenai/TrackNetv2/README.md

 ### Train TrackNet
 `python3 train.py --num_frame 3 --epochs 30 --batch_size 10 --learning_rate 0.001 --save_dir exp`

 There are also parameters for resuming or pruning.
-Please read carefully `train.py` to adapt properly.
+Please read carefully `train.py` to adjust properly.

 ### Evaluate TrackNet
 I use our self-annotated testset.
 They stems from public tournaments on Youtube.